MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 ## Initialization

-To begin using the libraries, you need to load them and authenticate your access to the cluster and database.
-Authentication methods include user authentication, application authentication, device code authentication, and Azure CLI authentication.
+To get started with the libraries, you need to load the libraries and authenticate your access to the cluster and database.
+There are three main methods for authentication:

+* **User authentication:** Prompt the user to verify their identity in a web browser.
+* **Application authentication:** Create an MS Entra app, grant it access to your database, and use the credentials for authentication.
+* **Azure CLI authentication:** Sign-in on your machine to the Azure CLI using `az` `login`.
+Kusto retrieves the token from Azure CLI.

 To see examples of each authentication type, select the relevant tab.